internetworklab/netapply/README.md

 ### Experiment two: Simple BGP

-You will reuse the network topology from Case 1.
-However, the control plane in Case 2 differs, as it utilizes BGP instead of the OSPF used in Case 1.
+You will reuse the network topology from experiment one.
+However, the control plane in Case 2 differs, as it utilizes BGP instead of the OSPF used in experiment one.

 You need to perform the following configurations: